jbloomlab/map_flu_serum_Perth2009_H3_HA/results/notebooks/analyze_neut.md

     Parsing data for 557v2...
     Parsing data for 574v1...
     Parsing data for 574v2...
+    Parsing data for 589v1...
     Parsing data for 589v2...
+    Parsing data for 571v1...
     Parsing data for 571v2...
+    Parsing data for ferret-Pitt-1-preinf...
     Parsing data for ferret-Pitt-1-postinf...
+    Parsing data for ferret-Pitt-2-preinf...
     Parsing data for ferret-Pitt-2-postinf...
+    Parsing data for ferret-Pitt-3-preinf...
     Parsing data for ferret-Pitt-3-postinf...
+    Parsing data for ferret-WHO...
     Parsing data for ferret-WHO-Victoria2011...
     Parsing data for antibody-5A01...
     Parsing data for antibody-3C06...